peytoncordero/DRI25/command-line.md

 - One can’t determine whether there is a difference between the two without looking at their content.
 </Quiz>

-**For further consideration**
+**Reflection**

-- What are some of the operations that the command line allowed you to do today that you could have not performed with the Graphical User Interface?
-- What new information have you learned about your relationship with your machine in this workshop?
+Thinking of the experience with the CLI in this workshop, what are some operations that the command line allowed you to perform that you cannot perform with the GIU?
+What new information have you learned about your relationship with your machine in this workshop?

 # Transferring knowledge to your computer

-Now that you understand the CLI, you can apply this knowledge in your computer.
+Now that you understand the CLI, you can apply this knowledge to your computer.

 As we mentioned, technology changes according to the available hardware.
 However, computers also changed according to the proprietary programs promoted by different companies such as Mac and Windows.
 As we saw with word processors, proprietary software implies terminals for command lines that are not necessarily equal for everyone.